Pyomo/pyomo/doc/OnlineDocs/getting_started/Expressions.rst

           domain variable.
 Default=False

           NOTE: This does not imply unbounded piecewise segments will be constructed.
-The outermost piecwise breakpoints will bound the domain variable at each index.
+The outermost piecewise breakpoints will bound the domain variable at each index.
 However, the Var attributes .lb and .ub will not be modified.